Texas Woman's University Nursing Programs - NCLEX Passing Rates and Program Rankings

-Texas Woman's University nursing school is a public institution located in Denton, Texas.
-Its nursing programs are ACEN, ACME, CCNE and COA accredited.
+The nursing school at Texas Woman's University is a public institution located in Denton, Texas.
+Its nursing programs are accredited by ACEN, ACME, CCNE and COA.

-Degree types you can earn at Texas Woman's University include Adult Gerontology Acute Care Nurse Practitioner, Adult Gerontology Primary Care Nurse Practitioner, CNL, Family Nurse Practitioner, Pediatric Primary Care Nurse Practitioner, Registered Nursing and Women's Health Nurse Practitioner, and the school provides it offerings to students via campus, hybrid and online formats.
-The level of nursing programs offered to nursing students include Bachelor, Doctor of Nursing, Master, MSN to DNP, Post Master's NP Certificate, RN to BSN and RN to MSN level degrees.
+Degree types you can earn at Texas Woman's University include Adult Gerontology Acute Care Nurse Practitioner, Adult Gerontology Primary Care Nurse Practitioner, CNL, Family Nurse Practitioner, Pediatric Primary Care Nurse Practitioner, Registered Nursing and Women's Health Nurse Practitioner, and the school provides its offerings to students via campus, hybrid and online formats.
+The level of nursing programs offered to nursing students include Bachelor Degree, Doctor of Nursing, Master Degree, MSN to DNP, Post Master's NP Certificate, RN to BSN and RN to MSN level degrees.

 Learn about start dates, transferring credits, availability of financial aid, and more by contacting the universities below.

 In-state nursing schools are preferable to out-of-state programs as your tuition and logistics for attending school will be considerably less than if you attended school out-of-state.
 Online nursing schools are also an option.

 |NCLEX Passing Rate Range||54.35% to 100.00%||71.22% to 97.96%|